asantra/ProjectGeant4/README.md

 /run/beamOn 100
 ```
 6. Here first line refers to the particle momentum of 0.5 GeV.
 The second line dictates after how many events you want a print out (here it is 10).
 The third line tells you how many particles we want to generate (here it is 100).
 7. In the unedited `run.mac` file, there should be three sets of such commands: the first set corresponds to `output0.root`, the second corresponds to `output1.root` and so on.
 If there is a fourth set of commands appended to `run.mac`, the corresponding output file will be `output3.root`.
 If you see that your output files start from `output1.root` (and not `output0.root`), that means Cherenkov light was not generated for the first momentum in the `run.mac` file (here `0.5 GeV`).
+That momentum was below the Cherenkov threshold, hence no Cherenkov light.
 8. You can either change the values in the initial nine lines of `run.mac`, or you can append your lines to this file:
 ```
 /gun/momentumAmp 10 GeV